ACI-Rental/backend/README.md

 4. Scroll down to `Client Secret` and enter in your SurfConext client secret.
 5. Press save at the bottom.

+### Run the frontend
+1. Create a new terminal from the root of the repository.
+2. Navigate to `ACI.Frontend`
+3. Run `npm install`.
+4. Run `npm run start`.

 ### Run the microservices
 1. Open the solution file in your desired IDE.
 For this example were using Visual Studio.